intuitivetp/terraform-gcs-poc/docs/demo-playbook.md

 ## Pipeline Story (2 minutes)
 - Show `.github/workflows/iac-to-visual-ai.yml` and call out the stages: detect changes → validate/plan → generate tests → execute tests with coverage → produce diagrams/artifacts → summarize results.
 - Highlight the Gemini self-heal steps that analyze failures and auto-fix safe issues like Terraform formatting.
+- Scroll to the run summary to point out the exact coverage percentage surfaced from the Go tests.
-- In the workflow run UI, download artifacts to demonstrate generated diagrams, coverage reports, and test bundles.
+- In the workflow run UI, grab the ready-made `demo-bundle` artifact—inside you’ll find the latest diagrams, coverage reports, and generated tests packaged for sharing.

 ## Executive Wrap
-- Phase 1 criteria: 95%+ resource capture, three diagram types, automated tests with 70% coverage threshold, GitHub-integrated AI assistance.
+- Phase 1 criteria: 95%+ resource capture, three diagram types, automated tests with coverage percentage called out in CI, GitHub-integrated AI assistance.
 - Business impact: diagramming drops from hours to seconds, test authoring from half a day to moments, documentation stays in sync after every PR.
 - Next steps: expand stack catalog, deepen AI code review, and wire acceptance-criteria validation (see `docs/roadmap.md`).